Trying to earn extra money on the side? These easy side hustles can help you increase your income and pay those never ending bills!

 8. Become a driver

-If you have a car, one unique way that you may be able to make money is by signing up to drive with Uber.
-If you aren’t familiar with Uber, it’s a technology company that enables people to catch a ride whenever they need one.
+If you have a car, one unique way that you may be able to make money is by signing up to drive with Uber or Lyft.
+If you aren’t familiar with Uber and Lyft, they are companies that enable people to catch a ride whenever they need one.

-Driving with Uber is a great opportunity if you are looking for a side gig that is flexible and can be done whenever you have time available.
+This is a great great opportunity if you are looking for a side gig that is flexible and can be done whenever you have time available.

 9. Become a Transcriber